-- A. Churches, temples, or other places used exclusively for religious worship, including incidental education and social activities on a lot with a general plan land use designation of UR, MDR, HDR or C; - B. Day care center; - C. Schools, through grade 12 on a site with a general plan land use designation of UR, MDR or HDR; - D. Second dwelling unit subject to the requirements of Chapter 17.41 Article I Section 17.08.360 on a lot with a general plan land use designation of UR, MDR or HDR; - DE.
-Recreational facilities, including parks; - EF.
-Warehousing and mini-storage, including outdoor storage and construction yards subject to screening standards of the corresponding zone on a lot with a general plan land use designation of LI or HI.
+- A. Churches, temples, or other places used exclusively for religious worship, including incidental education and social activities on a lot with a general plan land use designation of UR, MDR, HDR or C; - B. Day care center; - C. Schools, through grade 12 on a site with a general plan land use designation of UR, MDR or HDR; - D. Recreational facilities, including parks; - E. Warehousing and mini-storage, including outdoor storage and construction yards subject to screening standards of the corresponding zone on a lot with a general plan land use designation of LI or HI.